Gipetto/TimeTracker.tmbundle/README.txt

 This is a personal project to get myself (and whoever else wants to use it) a simple way to keep records of time spent on projects.

-This is not yet ready for primetime.
+This is almost ready for primetime.

 # Known Bugs